tsuza/tf2-item-schema/README.md

 ## Purpose

-This repository contains the latest TF2 schema as json, xml and vdf.
+This repository automatically fetches and stores the latest Team Fortress 2 (TF2) item schema in JSON, XML, and VDF formats, directly from the Steam API.

 ## Usage
 To make retrieval faster, you can pair this repository with jsdelivr.
 This will proxy the repository and store it on the edge.

-Use one of the following URL format depending on your needs:
+Use one of the following URLs depending on your preferred format:

 | Item Schema Format FIle         | Link                                                                     |
 | ------------------------------- |--------------------------------------------------------------------------|